soundpress/RulesOfNYC/docs/c26/index.rst

 (f) Upon failure to locate records, he shall state in writing that the agency is not the custodian of such records or that the records cannot be found after diligent search.

-(g) He shall maintain the records required to be maintained by subdivisions (b) and (f) of 43 RCNY § 1-05 of these Rules and Regulations.
+(g) He shall maintain the records required to be maintained by subdivisions (b) and (f) of 43 RCNY § 1-05.